clynwatts/Impact_Map_Forecasting/README.md

 ### Results
 There is `test folder` contains all the inputs and the outputs of the whole process.
-It can be used to be familiar with the workflow.
+It can be used as a test to be familiar with the workflow.

 for more information about this work please check our report using the following Link:  http/...